GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-get-familiar/index.md

    user actions.
 +  `public/styles.css` contains all of the CSS needed to style the app.
-+  `public/offline.partial.html` is a partial view that will be used as a fallback response when the network is unavailable.
++  `public/offline.partial.html` is a partial view that will be used as a fallback when the network is unavailable.
 (More about this in [Create an offline fallback](../codelab-reliability-offline-fallback/).)
 +  `src/service-worker.js` starts empty but will contain the service worker code you'll write for this project.